gruntwork-io/terraform-google-ci/examples/cloud-build-github-gke/README.md

 - Deploy a GCR repository for storing build artifacts
 - Create a Cloud Build Trigger to trigger builds in response to GitHub repo changes.

-At the end of `terraform apply`, you should now have a working CI/CD pipeline deployed on Google Cloud Platform.
+At the end of `terraform apply`, you should now have a working CI/CD pipeline deployed in Google Cloud Platform.

-## Triggering a build
+## Triggering a Build

 To trigger a build we need to commit and push some changes to the GitHub repo: